Skip to main content

 Change the connector version from the Databricks resource's configuration settings.
 Any existing queries that previously worked with version 1.0 will continue to work with version 2.0.

-The option to use version 1.0 of the Databricks connector will be removed in Q2 2025 from Retool Cloud and subsequent releases of self-hosted Retool.
+The option to use version 1.0 of the Databricks connector will be removed in Q2 2025 from cloud instances and subsequent releases for self-hosted instances.

 Deprecation of MySQL Connector version 1.0